TheodoreC13/Basic-Hash-Collision-Trojan-Program/README.md

 # Basic-Hash-Collision-Trojan-Program
+Basic Trojan program utilizing an md5 hash collision.
+There are two programs in this repository, named  "good.py" and "evil.py" respectively.
+Both of these programs have the same md5 hash, different sha256 hashes and will output different text (behave differently) based on their sha256 hashes.
+When run the good program will output "I come in peace." and the evil program will output "Prepare to be destroyed!"

-Basic Trojan program showcasing an md5 hash collision Most of the files for this program might not be viewable in github due to the encoding.
+Most of the files for this program might not be viewable in github due to the encoding.

 This was a bonus assignment for CS 487 Cryptography using Marc Steven's Fastcol v1.0.0.5 (https://www.win.tue.nl/hashclash/) to generate an md5 hash collision. this program showcases a basic trojan horse, with only a text line for a payload.